Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Fidelity-aware multipartite distribution protocols

 \subsection{Baseline and proposed protocols}

 We describe four multipartite entanglement distribution protocols.
 Two are baseline protocols used for benchmarking that utilise the single-path star (sp-s) and tree (sp-t) approaches.
 Two are novel protocols that use fidelity-aware multi-path routing.
 A star (mp-s) and tree (mp-t) variant of the proposed multi-path routing approach are described.
-The baseline single-path protocols are designed to operate under identical assumptions to the multi-path protocols.
-For the multi-path protocols (mp-s and mp-t), the protocols require the link-state graph $G^\prime$ be known for routing. $G^\prime$ will be a subgraph of the underlying network topology $G$ with edges only where a shared Bell state is available for routing.
-Obtaining this information at a central controller will require additional classical communication, but should be feasible for moderate-sized quantum networks, such as quantum data-centres.
+The single-path star protocol is adapted from the work described in \cite{bugalho2023distributing,avis2023analysis} for distributing GHZ states in noisy quantum networks.
+Similarly, the single-path tree protocol is a generalisation of single-path approaches which consider a Steiner tree for routing \cite{bugalho2023distributing,sutcliffetqe,meignant2019distributing,bauml2020linear}. {The benchmark single-path protocols are designed to operate under identical conditions as the proposed multi-path protocols excluding routing.
+While there are more advanced techniques that can be combined with routing for distributing entangled states, this allows for a direct comparison of the routing approaches.
+For the multi-path protocols (mp-s and mp-t), the protocols require the link-state graph $G^\prime$ to be known for routing.
+Obtaining the state of $G^\prime$ at a central controller will require additional classical communication.
+Any latency due to this additional classical communication will have an impact on the fidelity of the states distributed due to decoherence.
+However, the latency requirements should not be significant for certain qubit technologies and moderate-sized quantum networks, such as quantum data-centres.
+The impact of latency on entanglement distribution protocols is an important area of research but is out of the scope of this work.